 Note: Be aware that while these Linux replacements will do most everything that their Windows counterparts do, there will usually be a learning curve involved when you make the switch, and in some cases that learning curve can be fairly steep.

 Also, while this isn’t an exhaustive list, it covers most of the popular Windows software packages in use today.
 If there’s a specific Windows program that you use that isn’t listed here, contact me and I’ll see if I can track down a suitable Linux replacement for you.

-And finally, instead of just wiping your hard drive and installing Linux cold turkey, it’s probably best to either set up a dual-boot system with Windows or run Linux from the Live CD/USB drive until you have learned enough about your replacement programs to get your essential duties done in an efficient manner.
+And finally, instead of just wiping your hard drive and installing Linux cold turkey, it’s probably best to keep Windows on your system and run Linux from the Live CD/USB drive until you have learned enough about your replacement programs to get your essential duties done in an efficient manner.